-Friendship Formula No2 is written by a general journalist Millington, 2019 and loosely put caters to a female cosmopolitan audience in their 30ies.
-Despite lightly written, it is extremely no real capability for true friendship.
+5Almost merging the classical Greek virtue definition with Christian holiness in the process, given a strong emphasis on christian chastity as yardstick for virtue: 'But there must he a bottom limit, below which there is no real capability for true friendship.
 I would put it this way: The minimum requirement for being capable of true friendship is that a person is dedicated to the pursuit of virtue or holiness, making it the focus of life.'

-6Aristotle despite emphasising virtuous nature still emphasised the need for pleasure and mutual utility even within the virtuous friendship
+$^{^6}$ Aristotle despite emphasising virtuous nature still emphasised the need for pleasure and mutual utility even within the virtuous friendship